hermanzdosilovic/scripts/java-course/README.md

 ###1.
 Get the project

- [Download](https://github.com/hermanzdosilovic/scripts/archive/master.zip) project to your computer.
+ [Download](https://github.com/hermanzdosilovic/scripts/archive/master.zip) the project to your computer.

 or